thisisbalu/exception-decoded/_posts/java/2023-09-24-java-serviceconfigurationerror.md

 ## An Introduction to ServiceConfigurationError

-Before we can tackle the ServiceConfigurationError problems, let's have brief overview of what it is.
+Before we can tackle the ServiceConfigurationError problems, let's have a brief overview of what it is.
 By definition, this error is thrown when a service provider's configuration information violates the [Provider Configuration File](https://docs.oracle.com/javase/8/docs/technotes/guides/jar/jar.html#Provider_Configuration_File) specification.

 This can occur when using Java's ServiceLoader API which uses service provider configuration files, placed in the META-INF/service directory of a JAR file, for service registration.
 If the service loader fails to parse any one of these files correctly, ServiceConfigurationError is thrown.